 Preparing to get a mortgage

 Before you start shopping for a mortgage, assess your financial situation.
-There are actions you can take to make sure you’re financially ready to buy a home.
+You may take steps to ensure you’re financially ready to buy a home.

 Checking your credit report